 Main Benefits: Absorbs UV rays, specifically UVB rays, to ward off damage to the skin cells' DNA known to cause cancer, says Fincher.

-Who Should Use It: Everyone should use sunscreen daily; however, those with sensitive skin or who are pregnant or breast-feeding may prefer to opt for mineral-based sunscreens.
+Who Should Use It: Everyone should use sunscreen daily; however, those with sensitive skin may prefer to opt for mineral-based sunscreens.

 How Often Can You Use It: If you're using a sunscreen with homosalate, it can, and should, be used daily and even reapplied every two hours for maximum protection.